Leonardoth/rockpaperscifi/README.md

 - Clean the Code better!
 - Take Game Logic to another file.
 It's Confusing rn.
-- Option to reset score
 - Fix to Pixel-perfect level so buttons match design.
 - Show empty space until the house picks

+- ~~Add the bonus challenge (Lizard, Spock)~~

+## Extras (Things that were not in the challenge):

 - Coin turning effect when player chooses/house chooses
+- Option to reset score

+- ~~Add Specific messages for each result, like, "Scissors cuts paper!" before the "YOU WIN"~~
 - ~~Save score on localStorage~~
-- ~~Add the bonus challenge (Lizard, Spock)~~
-- ~~Add Specific messages for each result, like, "Scissors cuts paper!" before the "YOU WIN"~~

-## Extras (Things that were not in the challenge):

-- Added messages to explain the outcome.